SigmaHQ/sigma-specification/Sigma_1_0_2.md

   `keywords1 or keywords2`

-- 1/all of search-identifier

-  Same as just 'keywords' if keywords are defined in a list.
-X may be:

-  - 1 (logical or across alternatives)
-  - all (logical and across alternatives)

-  Example: `all of keywords` means that all items of the list keywords must appear, instead of the default behaviour of any of the listed items.

 - 1/all of them

   Logical OR (`1 of them`) or AND (`all of them`) across all defined search identifiers.
 The search identifiers